UWPRG/BETO_NLP/README.md

 ### Wiley corpus builder
-Usage of the `WileyCorpusGenerator()` class is described in the tutorials directory in the .ipynb 'wiley_corpus_generation.ipynb'.
+Usage of the `WileyCorpusGenerator()` class is described in the tutorials directory in 'wiley_corpus_generation.ipynb'.
 Considerations and prerequisites for using this class are detailed here.

 As stated, access to individual articles are regulated by the user's subscription to the publisher.
 To get articles from the Wiley database, a user API token from the CrossRef Clickthrough API is required.
 To get this token, users must have a valid email address and ORCID ID.
 Links to appropriate sites for obtaining these credentials are described in the `WileyCorpusGenerator()` docstring.